tinalabs/tinacms-contentful/README.md

 1. [*Creating entries*](./guides/creating-entries.md), using a TinaCMS content creator to allow new entries to be created inside the CMS.
 2. [*Updating entries with references*](./guides/entries-with-references.md), which allows you to build complex data structures using Contentful Link fields and edit them with a single TinaCMS form.
 3. [*Adding new features to the CMS using Contentful*](./guides/plugins.md), such as adding toolbar widgets, screen plugins, custom fields, and custom form actions.

+## Roadmap

+The following is a series of things _we would like to add_ or are _considering adding_ to the plugins, if time and resources submits:

+- The ability to create, update, and delete content models as the user using the `ContentfulClient` and in TinaCMS sidebar and toolbar as forms/content creators/screen plugin(s).
+- The ability to manage media from multiple spaces at one time